code-lucidal58/Git_basics/README.md

 These details can be viewed using ```git config --global --list```.
 The configuration settings are saved in the working directory in a file name **.gitconfig**.

 **Creating a folder along with git initialisation**
 ```shell
 git init <project-folder-name>
 ```
-A **.git** is created whenever git is initialised.
+A **.git** folder is created whenever git is initialised.

 **Status of changed files**
 ```shell
 git status
 ```
 Untracked files mean the files has some changes but git has not started tracking them.

 **Add a file to staging area**
 ```shell
 git add filename #OR